 Us from the future

 I’ve read a couple of books lately about the Tudor era: Anna Whitlock’s book about Mary Tudor, and Chris Skidmore’s book about Edward VI (Edward and Mary being a brother and sister under whose reigns first Catholics and then Protestants were persecuted).
-I also recently saw the film The Other Boleyn Girl, which I enjoyed, and seemed true to what I had read about the Tudor world-view, though I gather its not that strong on historical accuracy., and which prompted me to think more that time in history.
+I also recently saw the film The Other Boleyn Girl, which I enjoyed, and seemed true to what I had read about the Tudor world-view, though I gather its not that strong on historical accuracy.

-I’m struck – as I always am when I see Shakespeare plays – with how different people’s world view was.
+I was struck by all of these – as I also am when I see Shakespeare plays – with how different people’s world view was.
 The acceptance of extraordinarily cruel punishments.
 The killing of political opponents as more or less standard procedure.
 The way that family duties flow upwards (children to parents) rather than downwards, and the way that the needs of a family’s ‘head’ trump the wishes of individual members.
 The strange mix of a very frank and earthy way of talking about sex with strict rules about marriage and inheritance.
 The massive double standards about chastity and sexual fidelity.
 The seemingly cynical manipulation of religion oddly combined with a faith so intense that people are willing to die horribly for it…

 The Tudor world-view seems strange and even perverse from the perspective of now, and I wonder what about our own present western world view will seem equally strange and perverse from the future.
 My guess is that we will be seen as having elevated the human individual to an odd degree: with individual freedom of choice as the supreme good, or in any case held up as such.
 (For of course just like the Tudors we are capable of holding something up as supremely important but not necessarily treating it consistently as such in practice) .